 How long Is chocolate bark good for?

 I love chocolate bark for many reasons: it tastes amazing, simple to make, AND it keeps forever.
-Stored in an airtight container in the fridge it will stay good for 2-3 weeks!
+Stored in an airtight container in the fridge the homemade chocolate bark will stay good for 2-3 weeks!
 That is basically all of February.
 If you decide to leave it out at room temperature it will last for about 5 days.
 Therefore, I definitely recommend storing it in the fridge to extend the bark’s shelf life.

 Can I freeze this Christmas Chocolate Bark recipe?

-Yes, you can freeze leftovers in an airtight container for up to 6 months!
-De-thaw in the fridge or enjoy frozen.
+Yes, you can freeze leftover chocolate bark in an airtight container for up to 6 months!
+De-thaw the Christmas chocolate bark in the fridge or enjoy frozen.
 Happy Christmas everyone and may everyone have sweets all year round!

-Can I use a different type of candy or chocolate?
+Can I use a different type of candy or chocolate for this bark?

 Sure!
 You can use whatever you want for toppings or chocolate.
-Go wild and make it your own!
+Go wild and make this chocolate bark your own!

 Looking For More Holiday Treats?!